jeremytammik/JumpToPosition/README.md

 The `up` vector must indeed be perpendicular to `forward`; otherwise, Revit will throw *Autodesk.Revit.Exceptions.ArgumentsInconsistentException: The vectors upDirection and forwardDirection are not perpendicular*.

-In the intial version, we simply calculate `up` from `eye` and `forward` like this, also taking a vertical view direction into account:
+In the initial version, we simply calculate `up` from `eye` and `forward` like this, also taking a vertical view direction into account:

 ```
     XYZ eye = form.Eye;